-Users should review this guidance and plan the steps, responsibilities and resources needed to meet their objectives for assessing GHG impacts of forest policies in advance.
-The time and human resources required to implement the guidance and carry out an impact assessment depend on a variety of factors, such as the complexity of the policy being assessed, the extent of data collection needed and whether relevant data has already been collected, and the desired level of accuracy and completeness needed to meet the objectives of the assessment.

-4.2.1 Choosing a desired level of accuracy based on objectives

-There are a range of options for assessing GHG impacts that allow users to manage trade-offs between the accuracy of the results and the resources, time, and data needed to complete the assessment, based on objectives.
-Some objectives require more detailed assessments that yield more accurate results (to demonstrate that a specific reduction in GHG emissions is attributed to a specific policy, with a higher level of certainty), while other objectives may be achieved with simplified assessments that yield less accurate results (to show that a policy contributes to reducing GHG impacts, but with less certainty around the magnitude of the impact).

-Users should choose approaches and methods that are sufficient to accurately meet the stated objectives of the assessment and ensure that the resulting claims are appropriate.
-For example, whether a policy contributes to achieving GHG emission reductions or whether emission reductions can be attributed to that policy.
-Users should also consider the resources needed to obtain the data needed to meet the stated objectives of the assessment.

-4.2.2 Approaches for assessing the GHG impacts of forest policies

-This guidance provides two approaches for estimating the GHG impacts of forest policies ex-ante:

-- Emissions approach: This compares the difference in GHG emissions and removals between the policy scenario and baseline scenario.
+- 2 Users should review this methodology and plan the steps, responsibilities and resources needed to meet - 3 their objectives for assessing GHG impacts of forest policies in advance.
+The time and human resources - 4 required to implement the methodology and carry out an impact assessment depend on a variety of - 5 factors, such as the complexity of the policy being assessed, the extent of data collection needed and - 6 whether relevant data has already been collected, and the desired level of accuracy and completeness - 7 needed to meet the objectives of the assessment. - 8 4.2.1 Choosing a desired level of accuracy based on objectives - 9 There is a range of options for assessing GHG impacts that allow users to manage trade-offs between - 10 the accuracy of the results and the resources, time, and data needed to complete the assessment, based - on objectives.
+Some objectives require more detailed assessments that yield more accurate results (to - 12 demonstrate that a specific reduction in GHG emissions is attributed to a specific policy, with a higher - 13 level of certainty), while other objectives may be achieved with simplified assessments that yield less - 14 accurate results (to show that a policy contributes to reducing GHG impacts, but with less certainty - around the magnitude of the impact). - 16 Users should choose approaches and methods that are sufficient to accurately meet the stated objectives - 17 of the assessment and ensure that the resulting claims are appropriate.
+For example, whether a policy - 18 contributes to achieving GHG emission reductions or whether emission reductions can be attributed to - 19 that policy.
+Users should also consider the resources needed to obtain the data needed to meet the - 20 stated objectives of the assessment. - 4.2.2 Approaches for assessing the GHG impacts of forest policies - 22 This methodology provides two approaches for estimating the GHG impacts of forest policies ex-ante: - Emissions approach: This compares the difference in GHG emissions and removals between the policy scenario and baseline scenario.
 The difference between policy and baseline scenario emissions and removals is the net change in GHG impact resulting from the policy. - Activity data approach: This focuses on estimating the effect of the policy on activity data by estimating the expected increase or decrease in the area of land in a land category or in the adoption of a mitigation practice that is triggered by the policy.
-The emissions associated with the increase or decrease in activity data are estimated to give the expected net change in GHG impact resulting from the policy.

-Emissions approach

-In this method, users determine the most likely baseline scenario for land use, land-use change and/or timber management practices, and estimate baseline emissions and removals (Chapter 7).
-Users then develop the most likely policy scenario by determining the likely implementation potential of the policy (Sections 8.2-8.5).
-Policy scenario emissions and removals are quantified by using the same method that was used to estimate the baseline emissions and removals with parameter values that are adjusted for the policy scenario.
-The net change in GHG emissions and removals is the difference between policy and baseline emissions and removals.
+The emissions associated with the increase or decrease in activity data are estimated to give the expected net change in GHG impact resulting from the policy. - 31 Emissions approach - 32 In this method, users determine the most likely baseline scenario for land use, land-use change and/or - timber management practices, and estimate baseline emissions and removals (Chapter 7).
+Users then - 34 develop the most likely policy scenario by determining the likely implementation potential of the policy - 35 (Sections 8.2 8.5).
+Policy scenario emissions and removals are quantified by using the same method - 36 that was used to estimate the baseline emissions and removals with parameter values that are adjusted - 37 for the policy scenario.
+The net change in GHG emissions and removals is the difference between policy - 38 and baseline emissions and removals.